-Weston Noble is a highly accomplished and honored American music educator and conductor.
-Now the Johnson Professor Emeritus of Music, Mr. Noble had a fifty-seven year tenure as a conductor and teacher at Luther College, Decorah, Iowa.
-He has received acclaim from across the country and the world as the conductor of the Luther College Nordic Choir from l948 to 2005, the Luther College Concert Band from l948 to l973, and as guest director for over 900 all-state bands, orchestras, choirs, and festivals across four continents.
+Weston Noble was a highly accomplished and honored American music educator and conductor.
+Mr. Noble had a fifty-seven year tenure as a conductor and teacher at Luther College, Decorah, Iowa.
+He received acclaim from across the country and the world as the conductor of the Luther College Nordic Choir from 1948 to 2005, the Luther College Concert Band from 1948 to 1973, and as guest director for over 900 all-state bands, orchestras, choirs, and festivals across four continents.

-Mr. Noble is a charter member of the American Choral Directors Association and an elected member of the American Bandmasters Association.
-In l994 the North Central Division of the American Choral Directors Association established the Weston H. Noble Award for Lifetime Achievement in the Choral Art.
+Mr. Noble was a charter member of the American Choral Directors Association and an elected member of the American Bandmasters Association.
+In 1994 the North Central Division of the American Choral Directors Association established the Weston H. Noble Award for Lifetime Achievement in the Choral Art.
 Mr. Noble was the first to be honored by this award.

 In 2009 he conducted the International Schools Festival in Kuala Lumpur, Malaysia, with participants from Thailand, Singapore, Malaysia, the Philippines, Taiwan, and Indonesia.
 He is the resident conductor of the Pacific Summer Music Festival of Guam.
 In December 2010 Mr. Noble conducted Handel’s Messiah in Seoul, Korea, returning to Korea in 2013 to conduct the Korea National Choir.